 How does Xbox One S and Scorpio affect the gamers or their experience?

-During the E3 2016 press conference, Microsoft revealed the “super model” version of Xbox One, the S model.
-The console is 40% smaller than the original Xbox One, and has a built-in power supply instead of the source.
+During the E3 2016 press conference, Microsoft revealed the “supermodel” version of Xbox One, the S model.
+The console is 40% smaller than the original Xbox One and has a built-in power supply instead of the source.
 Loose as the original version.
 Small and compact, now even more compact.

 Although Microsoft has confirmed the system will support playing 4K media content and the ability to play UHD 4K Blu-ray discs, no one thought that it would play the older regular Xbox One games better.
 The head of The Coalition studio, Rod Fergusson, developer of Gears of War 4, said the game would benefit from some of the machine’s enhanced power.

 But this information was rejected by Albert Penello, head of the Xbox planning division, that the increased power was not significant.
 He said: “ When we made changes to the system to support 4K, we unlocked a little more processing power to turn on the HDR feature.
 That’s it.
-It is exactly the same architecture as the current system. ”
+It is the same architecture as the current system. ”

 He explained: “There will be some decisions made because of cost or supply chain issues that can lead to a slight performance difference, sometimes due to the read speed of the drive… everything doesn’t.
-Always keep exactly the same number. ”
+Always keep the same number. ”

-” Clearly, today’s consoles, PlayStation 4 and Xbox One do not have this capability, ” Spencer said.
+“Today’s consoles, PlayStation 4 and Xbox One do not have this capability, ” Spencer said.
 The truth is, a console that can run 2D versions of Doom or Fallout today, which PS4 and Xbox One both can, can’t show the high-resolution, high-frame version of these games. .
 We don’t want to squeeze VR in the middle of the scale we see on mobile and what customers expect.
 The best place for VR to innovate is innovation is the PC.
-I think developers should still focus on PCs, because I think it’s a great place to put in new things. ”
+I think developers should still focus on PCs because I think it’s a great place to put in new things. ”

 Although both Xbox One S and Scorpio will support 4K and VR resolutions, the games will be designed to work with each system’s hardware.
 Spencer said: “ We will have games that work on Xbox One and Xbox One S, as well as support Scorpio.
-The ability to build a game can take advantage of the various hardware capabilities within the ecosystem of third-party developers, or anyone targeting Windows and consoles at the same time. ”
+The ability to build a game can take advantage of the various hardware capabilities within the ecosystem of third-party developers or anyone targeting Windows and consoles at the same time. ”

 “The Scorpio is designed to be a 4K console, and if you don’t have a 4K TV, then you won’t see the benefits we designed, ” Phil Spencer said.
-Obviously, you can buy Scorpio, and if and when you decide to buy a 4K TV to take advantage of the improved performance, it’s clear that the console is ready for you. ”
+You can buy Scorpio, and if and when you decide to buy a 4K TV to take advantage of the improved performance, it’s clear that the console is ready for you. ”